shigeyukey/shige-addons-wiki/src/quick-change-deck.md

 First, specify the deck in the options.
 (Menu -> Tools -> Quick Change Deck -> Select Quick Deck) After that quickly change decks using shortcut keys or menu actions.

- For example, if you want to quickly move too difficult cards to another deck, create a Difficult Deck and select it.
+e.g. if you want to quickly move too difficult cards to another deck, create a Difficult Deck and select it. (the deck name can be anything.)

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/quick-change-deck/04.png)